p0dalirius/docker-build-go-project/README.md

 ## Installation

 You need to install [docker](https://docs.docker.com/engine/install/ubuntu/) to use this tool.
-Once this is done, you can build the container and install the command by typing `make install` in this repository.
+Once this is done, you can build the container and install the command `build-go-project` by typing `make install` in this repository.

 If you are using:
  - **Debian**: https://docs.docker.com/engine/install/debian/